pauleveritt/kaybee_bulma/docs/articles/first_article.rst

 Two kinds of references:

-- :ref:`category-react` uses the target as the link title
+- :ref:`kbbtechnology-react` uses the target as the link title

-- :ref:`Link title <category-react>` makes a new link title
+- :ref:`Link title <kbbtechnology-react>` makes a new link title

 .. note::